 Behind every new cryptocurrency these days, there’s typically an old one.
 One classic example is when Bitcoin Cash split off from Bitcoin.
 In the volatile and dynamic world of DeFi (decentralized finance), consider SushiSwap forking from Uniswap, one of the biggest and most valuable decentralized cryptocurrency exchanges.

-SushiSwap is one of the fastest growing and most exciting types of cryptocurrency.
+SushiSwap is one of the fastest growing types of cryptocurrency.
 Here, we’ll explore what it is, how it works, and whether it’s a good crypto investment.

 What is SushiSwap (SUSHI) Cryptocurrency?

 SushiSwap, a decentralized cryptocurrency exchange, is run on smart contracts.
 Individuals can trade cryptocurrency with each other using the Ethereum blockchain.
 The Sushi coin is a token that allows its holders to make decisions about how SushiSwap is run.

 This is different from how more mainstream, centralized cryptocurrency exchanges operate.
 How those cryptocurrency exchanges work is not that different from a traditional brokerage: you set up an account, load it up with money, and buy an asset — with the exchange taking either a fee or the “spread” between how much the asset is selling for and how much people are willing to pay for it (or sometimes both).